dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 #### get_event

 You can call [`DBOS.get_event`](../reference/contexts.md#get_event) to retrieve the value published by a particular workflow identity for a particular key.
-This call waits for the event to be published, returning `None` if the wait times out.
+If the event does not yet exist, this call waits for it to be published, returning `None` if the wait times out.

 ```python
 DBOS.get_event(